This article is also available in: Italiano

 A global impact

-The impact that these “first Turks” on the rest of humanity was therefore enormous and especially if we consider the places they come from.
-There is also a high probability that part of these populations were the legendary “Gog and Magog”, two semi-bestial populations that will destroy humanity.
+The impact that these “first Turks” on the rest of humanity was therefore enormous and especially if we consider the places from which they come.
+There is also a high probability that part of these populations were the legendary “Gog and Magog“, two semi-bestial populations who will destroy humanity.
 In a sense, the early Turks don’t get very far from the description.

 To date there are about twenty Turkish populations ranging from our “classic Turks” to the Uyghurs, passing through the Crimean Karaites and the Tatars.
 A dynasty that eventually managed to survive almost intact the test of time and that turned out to be the source for many empires.